destel/rill/README.md

     // ...
 }

-// dbMultiGet does a batch read from a key-value store.
+// dbMultiGet does a batch read from a key-value database.
 It returns the values for the given keys. func dbMultiGet(ctx context.Context, keys ...string) ([]string, error) {
     // ...
 }